N4FA/homebrew-xray/README.md

 once you installed, you can run command via `xray` to run xray-core.

-You can get example config files at `https://github.com/XTLS/Xray-examples` defualt config file location is:`/usr/local/etc/xray/config.json`
+You can get example config files at `https://github.com/XTLS/Xray-examples` default config file location is:`/usr/local/etc/xray/config.json`

 step 1: save and edit the example config: